Hypertension Treatment in Gurugram

 Complications of Uncontrolled Hypertension

-Contact Dr. Debabrata Mukherjee, Senior Nephrologist at Medanta – The Medicity, Gurugram, for expert hypertension and kidney care.
+Contact Prof (Dr) Debabrata Mukherjee, Senior Nephrologist at Medanta – The Medicity, Gurugram.

 Prof (Dr) D Mukherjee is an alumnus of the prestigious Armed Forces Medical College, Pune where he did his MBBS & MD (Medicine).
 Subsequently he went on to do his DM (Nephrology) from PGIMER Chandigarh, which is the foremost training institution for nephrology in India.